Joan of Kent: Early life

-Joan was born on 29 September of either 1326 or 1327 and was the daughter of Edmund of Woodstock, 1st Earl of Kent (1301-1330), by his wife, Margaret Wake, 3rd Baroness Wake of Liddell.
-Edmund was the sixth son of King Edward I of England by his second wife, Margaret of France, daughter of King Philip III of France.
-Edmund was always a loyal supporter of his eldest half-brother, King Edward II, which placed him in conflict with that monarch's wife, Queen Isabella of France and her lover Roger Mortimer, 1st Earl of March.
-Edmund was executed in 1330 after Edward II was deposed; and Edmund's widow and four children (including Joan, who was only two years old at the time) were placed under house arrest in Arundel Castle in Sussex, which had been granted to Edmund in 1326 by his half-brother the king following the execution of the rebel Edmund FitzAlan, 9th Earl of Arundel.
+Joan was born in around 1328 at Woodstock Palace.
+She was the daughter of Edmund of Woodstock, 1st Earl of Kent, by his wife, Margaret Wake, 3rd Baroness Wake of Liddell.
+Edmund was the sixth son of King Edward I of England, and his second son by his second wife, Margaret of France, daughter of King Philip III of France.
+Edmund was always a loyal supporter of his eldest half-brother, King Edward II, which placed him in conflict with that monarch's wife, Queen Isabella of France, and her lover Roger Mortimer, 1st Earl of March.
+Edmund was executed in 1330 after Edward II was deposed, and Edmund's widow and four children (including Joan, who was only two years old at the time) were placed under house arrest in Arundel Castle in Sussex, which had been granted to Edmund in 1326 by his half-brother the king following the execution of the rebel Edmund FitzAlan, 9th Earl of Arundel.
 It was a time of great strain for the widowed Countess of Kent and her four children.
 They received respite after the new king, Edward III (Joan's half-first cousin), reached adulthood and took charge of affairs.
 He took on the responsibility for the family and looked after them well.

 Early marriages

-In 1340, at the age of about thirteen, Joan secretly married 26-year-old Thomas Holland of Up Holland, Lancashire, without first gaining the royal consent necessary for couples of their rank.
+In 1340, at the age of about twelve, Joan secretly married 26-year-old Thomas Holland of Up Holland, Lancashire, without first gaining the royal consent necessary for couples of their rank.
 Shortly after the wedding, Holland left for the continent as part of the English expedition into Flanders and France.
 The following winter (1340 or 1341), while Holland was overseas, Joan's family arranged for her to marry William Montagu, son and heir of William Montagu, 1st Earl of Salisbury.
 It is not known if Joan confided to anyone about her first marriage before marrying Montagu, who was her own age.
 Later, Joan indicated that she had not announced her existing marriage with Thomas Holland because she was afraid it would lead to Holland's execution for treason.
 She may also have been influenced to believe that the earlier marriage was invalid.
 Montagu's father died in 1344, and he became the 2nd Earl of Salisbury.

 When Holland returned from the French campaigns in about 1348, his marriage to Joan was revealed.
-Holland confessed the secret marriage to the King and appealed to the Pope for the return of his wife.
+Holland confessed the secret marriage to the king and appealed to the Pope for the return of his wife.
 Salisbury held Joan captive so that she could not testify until the Church ordered him to release her.
-In 1349, the proceedings ruled in Holland's favor.
+In 1349, the proceedings ruled in Holland's favour.
 Pope Clement VI annulled Joan's marriage to Salisbury and Joan and Thomas Holland were ordered to be married in the Church.